SERG-Delft/REMLA/rubrics.md

 #### The pipeline extension introduces a substantial change over the tutorial pipeline.

+Insufficient
-- **Insufficient:** Minor changes/extension compared to “tutorial pipeline”
+: Minor changes/extension compared to “tutorial pipeline”

+Sufficient
-- **Sufficient:** Group has provided a feature that extends the existing pipeline with obvious value
+: Group has provided a feature that extends the existing pipeline with obvious value

+Good
-- **Good:** The provided feature is substantial, both conceptually and also from the required code/configuration.
+: The provided feature is substantial, both conceptually and also from the required code/configuration.

+Excellent
-- **Excellent:** The provided feature touches multiple phases and/or has several subcomponents
+: The provided feature touches multiple phases and/or has several subcomponents

 #### The used technology is appropriate.

+Insufficient
-- **Insufficient:** Integrating the extension is unnatural and breaks the workflows of a common Docker/Kubernetes setup, like the tutorial project.
+: Integrating the extension is unnatural and breaks the workflows of a common Docker/Kubernetes setup, like the tutorial project.

+Sufficient
-- **Sufficient:** Proposed extension fits into the workflow of a common Docker/Kubernetes setup.
+: Proposed extension fits into the workflow of a common Docker/Kubernetes setup.

-- **Good:** ..?
-- **Excellent:** ..?
+Good
+: The pipeline extension reuses and adopts existing, battle-proven approaches.

+Excellent
+: The pipeline reuses existing technology and applies it in a new way.

 <!--
 #### The pipeline extension is matured (documentation, release status)